-- 4.5.1.
-At Sixth Form, a similar policy applies to pupils' choice of A Level as with options in Years 9, 10 and 11.
-The school aims to run any course in which numbers are economically viable.
-A Level courses run over a two-year period and results are aggregated at the end of the course.
-Advice is given to all students regarding their Sixth Form choices and this advice includes an interview with each Year 11 pupil by the Head and with a member of the pastoral team.
-The A Level curriculum of examination subjects is supplemented by an innovative academic enrichment course, "Ignite!" for Year 12, which is non-examined and has numerous contributions from non-teaching specialists in their own field.
-Pupils are encouraged to develop the skills needed for successful study at university.
-An important aspect of this preparation is their completion of a research project: Extended Project Qualification (EPQ) or 'PGS Extend'.
-PGS Extend is an internally-assessed extended project which may result in an essay, novel or a practical piece, such as a sculpture.
-The majority of Year 12 now choose to select the EPQ route.
-Pupils also take part in timetabled voluntary work, called Community, Action and Workplace (CAW) at PGS, and Games lessons on a weekly basis. - 4.5.2.
+- 5.5.3.1.
 Pupils have the option to take 3 or 4 A Levels, although the few pupils who choose the latter will not take part in the Ignite! programme.

-Currently we offer courses in: Art and Design, Biology, Business Studies, Chemistry, Classical Civilisation, Computer Science, Design Technology, Economics, English Literature, French, Geography, German, Government and Politics, Greek, History, Latin, Mathematics, Further Mathematics, Music, Philosophy and Religious Studies, Physical Education, Physics, Psychology, Spanish and Theatre Studies.
-In many subjects there is non-examination assessment (NEA) and as all A Levels have now been reformed, there is an assessment period in the Summer of Year 13 at the end of the two-year course. - 4.5.3.
+Currently we offer courses in: Art and Design, Biology, Business Studies, Chemistry, Classical Civilisation, Computer Science, Design Technology, Economics, Electronics, English Literature, French, Geography, German, Government and Politics, Greek, History, Latin, Mathematics, Further Mathematics, Music, Philosophy and Religious Studies, Physical Education, Physics, Psychology, Spanish and Theatre Studies.
+In many subjects there is coursework and as all A Levels have now been reformed, there is an assessment period in the Summer of Year 13 at the end of the two-year course. - 5.5.3.2.
 In the Sixth Form, as at other stages of school life, the range of subjects on offer is affected by the number of pupils opting for them, and the school may not run a particular subject if the group size is not viable.
-However, such cases are very rare. - 4.5.4.
-The Ignite! programme allows A Level pupils to select from a wide range of short academic enrichment courses designed to allow them to become deep-thinkers, critical enquirers and intellectual risk-takers.
+However, such cases are very rare. - 5.5.3.3.
+The Ignite! programme allows A Level pupils to select from a wide range of short super-curricular courses designed to allow them to become deep-thinkers, critical enquirers and intellectual risk-takers.
 The programme offers the opportunity to enhance knowledge and skills independently and outside of the A Level syllabus.
-These range from academic enrichment courses in humanities, arts, languages, tech and science (e.g. Sustainability, Criminology, Politics and Culture, British Sign Language, How to Win at Arguments, Medical Ethics,, Architecture) to personal enrichment (e.g. Climbing, Yoga, Food for Thought, Gold Duke of Edinburgh Award, Film School, Finances for over-18s).
+These range from academic enrichment courses in humanities, arts, languages, tech and science (e.g. Sustainability, Criminology, Politics and Culture, British Sign Language, How to Win at Arguments, Italian, Chinese, Architecture) to personal enrichment (e.g. Climbing, Yoga, , Food for Thought, Gold Duke of Edinburgh Award, Film School, Finances for over-18s).
 Pupils also engage with enriching the lives of others by taking part in voluntary work in the community, which is embedded into the timetable.
 Pupils also follow the PGS Extend or EPQ programme, a longer project-learning exercise which allows them to explore a super-curricular area of interest prior to making a UCAS application.

-4.5.5.
+5.5.3.4.
 Sixth Form pupils have provision for Private Study which includes use of the Sixth Form Centre library, the Memorial Library, the Careers Library, the Project Room, Computer Rooms (with the permission of staff) and specialist areas (with the permission of the appropriate Head of Department).
-In some cases, the Head of Sixth Form or Sixth Form Team may insist that a pupil attend Supervised Private Study in the Memorial Library.
+In some cases, the Head of Sixth Form or Sixth Form Team may insist that a pupil attends Supervised Private Study in the Memorial Library.

-5. Further Details
+6. Further Details

-Further details of the curriculum, including time allocated to each subject, can be found in the Middle School and Upper School curriculum information booklets and the Sixth Form course guide.
+Further details of the curriculum, including time allocated to each subject, can be found in Department Handbooks, Middle School and Upper School Curriculum information and the Sixth Form course guide.

-6. The Pastoral Curriculum/PSHE
+7. The Pastoral Curriculum/PSHE